dafe-coder/Jumpshare_dashboard/docs/BottomSheetLite.md

 - Heights are viewport-based percentages; `setSheetHeight` stores current value in `modal.data('height')`
 - Multiple sheets are supported via per-type stacks (dropdown vs dialog)

+### Portal Rendering

+BottomSheetLite automatically uses portal rendering to solve `position: fixed` issues in scrollable containers:

+- **Automatic portal creation**: A `.bottom-sheet-portal` container is created in `document.body` on first use
+- **Element relocation**: Modal elements are temporarily moved to the portal during display
+- **Position restoration**: Elements are returned to their original DOM position after closing
+- **Z-index management**: Portal container has `z-index: 10000` to ensure proper layering
+- **Performance optimized**: Only 2 DOM operations per open/close cycle

+This ensures that bottom sheets always render above all content, regardless of parent container overflow settings or scroll positions.

 ### Accessibility

 - Support `Esc` to close (wired in `init()`)